discretize/discretize-guides/cm-guides/guardian/power-dragonhunter/index.md

 <Boss name="siax" video="" videoCreator="" foodId="43360" utilityId="50082" heal="litanyofwrath" utility1="swordofjustice" utility2="processionofblades" utility3Id="9093" eliteId="29965" weapon1MainAffix="Berserker" weapon1MainType="Greatsword" weapon1MainSigil1="Serpentslaying" weapon1MainSigil2="Impact" weapon1MainInfusion1Id="37131" weapon2OffAffix="Berserker" weapon2OffType="Focus" weapon2OffSigil="Serpent slaying" weapon2OffInfusionId="37131" weapon2MainAffix="Berserker" weapon2MainType="Sword" weapon2MainSigil1="Impact" weapon2MainInfusion1Id="37131" >

 - Use your <Skill name="Binding Blade"/> inside Siax' hitbox to get 5 additional hits.
 This is the reason why <Specialization name="Guardian"/> is very strong at this boss.
 Do not miss this.
-- Save some <Skill id="9168"/> for a quicker add kill.
+- Use one <Skill id="9168"/> at the start of every phase and save one <Skill id="9168"/> for every add.
 - It is beneficial to take a sword here to quickly blink to the add.
 - Use <Skill name="Wings of resolve"/> to navigate around and keep your HP up.
 - Use <Skill name="Bane Signet"/> to help with CC and buff your party.